MatValdejao/movie-mate/README.md

 * WHEN I am trying to make connections with other humans
 * THEN I expect a short plot and review returned to me in order to include myself in the conversation

+## Overview

+This is a front-end application only.
+The application utilizes JavaScript to handle button click events as well as caroussel functionality.
+Once the user inputs a movie and clicks the "search" button, JavaScript captures the event and movie name and fecthes data via API calls about the searched movie.
+The data is returned and dynamically created on the website into the caroussel boxes, with each box depicting a different piece of information, for example, one box talks about actors in the movie while another other provides a link to a NY Times review of the movie.
+The movie title is saved under local storage and displayed for reference.
+The user can click the saved name of previous mocies to search them again and can also, if they want, clear their search history.

+## Instructions

+To open the app click the link in the [Deployed Application](Deployed Application) section.

 ## Technologies Used

 Movie Mate was built using: